rogatka/items-monitoring/items-monitoring/README.md

 **'keycloak-docker' directory:**
 3. Run the 'docker-compose' from the 'keycloak-docker' directory (docker-compose up).
-4. Configure realm, client and user with role 'USER'
+4. Create realm with name "items_monitoring_realm", client with name "items_monitoring_client" and user with role 'USER'

 **current project's directory:**
 5. Copy username and password for user created on Step #1 to application-local.yml